jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

--> After this you need to flash into esp32, which is same as for the hello world
+-> After this you need to flash into esp32, which is same as the hello world

 -> And this the output